François Legault systemic racism Quebec

 According to a study by the Angus Reid Institute, 65% of Quebecers acknowledge the existence of systemic racism, that “white people benefit from advantages in society that Indigenous people and visible minorities often do not have.”
 Quebec Premier François Legault has a longstanding history of denying that systemic racism exists in the province.

-The study found that Saskatchewan was the only province where a minority acknowledge the existence of systemic residence, at 37%.
+Saskatchewan was the only province where a minority acknowledge the existence of systemic racism, at 37%.

 2 in 3 Quebecers acknowledge the existence of systemic racism — Why can’t François Legault?